sbains2/UWprojects/README.md

 ### (social_network.py and social_network_tests.py)
 ## CS 160 Homework 5:

-Implementing network/friend recommendation algorithms:

-social network and social network tests implements two mechanisms for recommending a new friend in a social network, where the question is posed:

-“For user X, who is the best person to recommend to them as a friend?”

-Which actually answers a more comprehensive question:

-“For user X, list some non-friends in order, starting with the best friend recommendation and ending with the worst.”

-A non-friend is a user who is not X and is not a current friend of X. Depending on the recommendation algorithm, the list may include all non-friends of X or only some of them.
+This project implement network/friend recommendation algorithms for a social network.
+The primary goal is to answer the question, "Who is the best person to recommend as a friend for user X?" by generating a list of non-friends ordered from best friend recommendation to worst.
+A non-friend refers to any user who is not X and is not currently a friend of X. The recommendation algorithm may include all non-friends or only a subset of them depending on the specific algorithm being used.
+The project aims to provide a comprehensive solution for social network friend recommendations.

 ### blur_image.py and color_to_gray.py
 ## CS 160 Homework 3: